sudsfsp/assignment-project/README.md

 **Merge Dataset:**

- - After read data, I use bind_cols (dplyr package) and rbind () for merging dataset.
+ - After read data, I use bind_cols (dplyr package) and rbind () (base package) for merging dataset.
  - Merge subject_test with y_train txt file together and assign to training object.
 Merge subject_test and y_test together and assign to testing object.
 I merge again testing and training object into mergeActivity object.
  - Merge x_train and x_test file together according to rows and assign to mergeData.
  - I use variable name contain in feature.txt file as a column name of mergeData.
 I use rbind () function for performing this step.

- - Original information of all text files , See Codebook.md
+**Note:** Original information of all text files , See Codebook.md

 **Cleaning dataset:**

--	The column name of megeData have some error as typing wrong or repeated wording so I have use gsub () function for reduce this problem and make unique column name with the help !duplicated() function.
+-	The column name in megeData obeject have some error as typing wrong or repeated wording so I have used gsub () function for reduce this problem.
+For making unique variables, i used !duplicated() function.
--	Use [[:punct:]] regular expression with gsub () for remove any punctuation and also use tolower () function for removing case sensitive character in variable name.
+-	Use [[:punct:]] regular expression with gsub () for remove any punctuation.

 **Subsetting:**